alire-project/alire/doc/publishing.md

 Invoking `alr publish --tar` inside an Alire workspace will result in the creation of a source archive at `${CRATE_ROOT}/alire/archives/`.
-This archive must be manually uploaded (for now) by the user to a publicly accessible hosting service.
+This archive must be manually uploaded by the user to a publicly accessible hosting service.

 After the upload, the user can supply the URL to fetch this archive to the publishing assistant (which will be waiting for this information), and the